ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Evaluation Rationale, Design, and Context

 Toolkits are notoriously difficult to evaluate in HCI \cite{ledo2018evaluation, greenberg2008usability, olsen2007evaluating}.
 The predominant method of evaluation, the controlled usability study, is a poor match for toolkits, as usability studies tend to focus on a narrow subset of a toolkit's capabilities \cite{ledo2018evaluation, olsen2007evaluating}, rarely aligning with ``how [the system] would be adopted and used in everyday practice'' \cite{greenberg2008usability}.
 To standardize evaluation expectations for toolkit papers, Ledo et al. found that successful toolkit publications tended to adopt two of four methods, the most popular among them being demonstrations of usage (example scenarios) and user studies that try to capture the breadth of the tool (``which tasks or activities can a target user group perform and which ones still remain challenging?'' \cite[p.
 5]{ledo2018evaluation}).
 These insights informed how we approached an evaluation of \oursystem{}.

-Our goal for a study was to investigate how \oursystem{} might support a diverse set of users in their LLM hypothesis testing --in the terms of Olsen, to investigate the generality and power of the ``inductive combination'' of a few nodes as basic building blocks \cite[p.
-256]{olsen2007evaluating}. \oursystem{} is designed for open-ended hypothesis testing on a broad range of real-world tasks; therefore, it was important that our evaluation was similarly open-ended, capturing (as much as possible in limited time) some actual tasks that users wanted to perform.
-Our goal then became to investigate how \oursystem{} might help people investigate hypotheses \emph{that personally matter to them}, while acknowledging the limitations of prior knowledge, of who would find such a toolkit useful, and of the impossibility of learning all capabilities in a short time-frame \cite{ledo2018evaluation, greenberg2008usability}.
-As such, we took a primarily qualitative approach, conducting both an in-lab usability study with new users, and a small interview study (8) with actual users --people who had found our system online and already applied it, or its source code, to real-world tasks.
+Our goal for a study was investigate how \oursystem{} might help people investigate hypotheses about LLM behavior \emph{that personally matters to them}, while acknowledging the limitations of prior knowledge, of who would find such a toolkit useful, and of the impossibility of learning all capabilities in a short time-frame \cite{ledo2018evaluation, greenberg2008usability}. \oursystem{} is designed for open-ended hypothesis testing on a broad range of tasks; therefore, it was important that our evaluation was similarly open-ended, capturing (as much as possible in limited time) some actual tasks that users wanted to perform.
+As such, we took a primarily qualitative approach, conducting both an in-lab usability study with new users, and a small interview study (8) with actual users---people who had found our system online and already applied it, or its source code, to real-world tasks.
 We hoped these studies would give us a rounded sense of our toolkit's strengths and weaknesses, as well as identify potential mismatches between in-lab and real-world usage.
 Overall, we wanted to discover: